th31nitiate/example_sockshop_cloud/README.md

 The deployment process is pretty straight forward.
 I ended getting lost in the automation though the point of this is to ensure a correct understanding regarding things.
 It may have taken a little longer than expected but it help outline my working style and what I generally intel.
 It took in toal no more than few days.
 The exact number can be discussed later if required.

+I am by no means a golang expert

 ## Deployment porcess

 ### Dont use cloud shell run it locally